54mir/54mir/README.md

 ### Hi there 👋
 I'm a Masters Candidate at UPenn studying Computer & Information Science.
 I love solving problems, especially those that increase social well-being.
 I'm facinated by the capacity technology and computation have in facilitating positive change.
-I understand its power and the enourmous responsibility that comes with it.
+I understand its power and the enormous responsibility that comes with it.
 <br>
 - 🔭 I’m currently working on: Facial Keypoint Detection, and a Task Management App
 - 🌱 I’m currently learning: Open CV, Pytorch, C++